 Maintenance for spouses and children in Singapore

 Singapore law provides for spousal and child maintenance (financial support), during the marriage or as part of divorce proceedings, explains SIMRIN SINDHU.
-Simrin is a senior litigation lawyer at Amarjit Sidhu Law Corporation with more than 20 years of legal experience.
+Simrin is a senior litigation and divorce lawyer at Amarjit Sidhu Law Corporation with more than 20 years of legal experience.

 While the law provides for maintenance payment towards a wife or an incapacitated husband, “the duty to pay spousal maintenance is not automatic and many factors will be considered before making an order for spousal maintenance,” says Simrin.
 In Singapore, parents also have a legal duty to maintain their children until they turn 21 years old.
 Also, children over 21 who are still schooling or have physical or mental disabilities can apply for maintenance, she explains.